-School Name: Address: Project: Signatures & Date Mechanical Services comprising Heating Water Services, Ventilation, Soils & Wastes and Fire Protection Services.
+SCHOOL NAME: ROLL NO: ADDRESS: L PROJECT: SIGNATURES & DATE Mechanical Services comprising Heating Water Services, Ventilation, Soils & Wastes and Fire Protection Services.
 Tested and Operating Satisfactorily Electrical Services comprising of Electrical Supply, Electricity Centre, Main Distribution, Power Distribution, Lighting Services, Earthing, Communication Services, Transport Services and Protective Services.
 Tested and Operating Satisfactorily The Building Services Consulting Engineer has liaised with the Contractor and confirmed that the intruder alarm installation has been zoned to take account of the school authority's requirements for out-of-hours use of the building.
 The Building Services Consulting Engineer has liaised with the Contractor and confirmed that the school authority's requirements for operational times on the heating installation, external lighting and all time clock controlled systems have been incorporated into the M&E services controls.
 A schedule of all heating zones and all time clocks within the school detailing their purpose, location and individual operational time settings has been provided in its own section in the Operating and Maintenance Manuals.
-A commissioning certificate incorporating details of the settings provided on individual detectors on the lighting controls has been provided by the Contractor and included in the Operating & Maintenance Manuals handed over to the school.
-A DVD recording of the formal handover talks, training and demonstration of the M&E services has been provided by the Contractor and is included in the Operating and Maintenance Manuals.
+A Lighting Controls Commissioning Certificate (May 2014) incorporating Parts: A & B has been provided by the Contractor and included in the Operating & Maintenance Manuals handed over to the school.
+The cold and hot water services have been designed and installed in accordance with prevailing national and international standards with a specific focus on the prevention of Legionella in the water systems.